 911 hang up responses occur when a caller contacts the Montgomery County 911 Center and hangs up before providing any information.
 The caller's phone number and address are automatically displayed on the County computer screen.
 If a County Dispatcher is unable to get an answer on call back, then the location data is transferred to our department.
 Two officers are dispatched to the location to check on the situation.
 The vast majority of 911 hang-up calls turn out to be caused by accident, yet each one must be treated as a potential emergency.
 The Police Department continues their efforts to reduce nuisance locations for 911 hang-up calls.

 PARKING TICKETS

-347 parking tickets were issued in 2014 which was an increase of 103 from 2013.
+264 parking tickets were issued in 2015 which was an decrease of 83 from 2014.

 PARKING TICKETS